-If you have ever tasted African pepper soup, you might be wondering what gives it it’s unique and earthy flavor.
+If you have ever tasted an African pepper soup, you might be wondering what gives it it’s unique and earthy flavor.
 I’m going to show you how to make pepper soup spice from scratch using the traditional ethnic spices, and also how to make it using everyday spices from your local grocery store.

 Traditional spices used in making African pepper soup spice